 CODE BLUE – Freeze-Thaw Cycle: Frozen trails are stable and are less susceptible to damage.
 As trails thaw with warming air (late morning through sunset), the wet areas become HIGHLY SUSCEPTIBLE to damage.
 Trail users are requested to refrain from trail use after thawing has occurred.

 When temperatures are 32 degrees and below, dirt trails will be firm and safe to use, but when the day heats up and the temperature rises above 32 degrees, the ice melts and the trail becomes mushy and VERY vulnerable to damage.
 Keep in mind that with the varying topography, some parts of trails will heat up faster due to sun penetration.
 If you notice soil sticking to your wheels or shoes, please exit the trail.

-The trails are closed due to wet and/or muddy conditions.
 The general rule of thumb is to wait 24 hours for every inch of rainfall.
 This clock generally begins after the rain event has stopped.
 There may be deviations to this rule in cases where there has been a lot of rainfall over the prior days or if it has been bone dry prior to the rain event.